TobiasGruening/ARU-Net/README.md

 ## Introduction
 This is the Tensorflow code corresponding to [A Two-Stage Method for Text Line Detection in Historical Documents ](#a-two-stage-method-for-text-line-detection-in-historical-documents).
+This repo contains the neural pixel labeling part described in the paper.
+It contains the so-called ARU-Net (among others) which is basically an extended version of the well known U-Net [[2]](U-Net-Convolutional-Networks-for-Biomedical-Image-Segmentation).
+Besides the model and the basic workflow to train and test models different data augmentation strategies are implemented to reduce the amound of training data needed.
-The features are summarized below:
+The repo's features are summarized below:
 + Inference Demo
     + trained and freezed tensorflow graph included
     + easy to reuse for own inference tests